The Problem Isn’t What You Think

 Instead, these shops should focus on FLOW.
 (Read how a Michigan precision machine shop did this.)

-But that’s just an example.
+But that’s just an example, a specific case study.
 The point is that YOU may be missing the boat to REALLY improving your business.

-NOW is a good time to kick into gear to be strong for whatever the second half of the year has in store.
+NOW is a good time to kick into gear to be strong for whatever the next year has in store.

 MAKE it a Happy New Year,